SUPERFERRY II Tribute and Moments of Trip

 Trip: 18 August 2020.
 From Andros to Rafina, with the SUPERFERRY II of Golden Star Ferries.

 The legendary day ferry SUPERFERRY II was built in 1974 in Belgium.
-She was initially known as the PRINCE LAURENT of Belgian company Regie voor Maritiem Transport (RMT), which was part of the Sealink group.
+She was initially known as the PRINCE LAURENT of the Belgian company Regie voor Maritiem Transport (RMT), which was part of the British conglomerate Sealink .
 She entered service on the Ostend-Dover line.
-She collided with a quayside of Dover in 1978, but was quickly repaired afterwards.
+She collided with a quayside of Dover in 1978, but she was quickly repaired afterwards.
 She was transferred to Townsend Thoresen in 1985.
 She was then transferred to P&O European Ferries in 1987, and continued to serve the Ostend-Dover line.
 Her company then traded as Oostende Lines in 1991.
-She was sold in 1992 to Greek company Strintzis Lines and was renamed IONIAN EXPRESS.
-Initially supposed to be deployed on the Patras-Kefalonia-Ithaca line, it was instead decided that she would operate on the Cyclades, in order to replace her older fleetmate, the SUPERFERRY, which had an impressive yet troublesome season on the Rafina-Andros-Tinos-Mykonos-Syros line, due to her large size preventing her from docking safely in any of the ports she was serving, as at the time they were extremely underdeveloped.
+She was sold in 1992 to the Greek company Strintzis Lines and was renamed IONIAN EXPRESS.
+Initially supposed to be deployed on the Patras-Kefalonia-Ithaca line, it was instead decided that she would operate on the Cyclades, in order to replace her older fleetmate, the SUPERFERRY, which had an impressive yet troublesome season on the Rafina-Andros-Tinos-Mykonos-Syros line, due to her large size preventing her from docking safely in any of the ports she was serving, as most of them were extremely underdeveloped at the time.

 The incredible SUPERFERRY II seen arriving in Andros, after having left Tinos.
 This was her twenty-eighth summer, with all of them having been on the Rafina-Cyclades service.

-The SUPERFERRY II having entered the Gavrion Bay, which is named after Gavrion, the host of the ferry port of Andros.
+The SUPERFERRY II having entered the Gavrion Bay, which is named after Gavrion, the coastal town that features the ferry port of Andros.

 The SUPERFERRY II preparing to enter the port of Gavrion in Andros.
 This was her tenth consecutive summer under Golden Star Ferries.
 She was the company's first ship.
 Following her successful operations, Golden Star Ferries have since acquired five more ships, including four high speed craft.
 All of them serve the Cyclades from both Rafina and Piraeus.